emgong/double-takes/app/posts/2017-08-26-locking-with-promises.md

 So then what can we take away from this exercise?
 First, promises are abstract things that can benefit from being thought about in a very "math-y" way, similar to how you think about higher-order functions.
-Our `lockify` function doesn't care about what `f` does, other than that it is a function that could return a promise.
+Our `lockify` function doesn't care what `f` does, other than that it is a function that could return a promise.

 Second, when you're writing a function to explicitly manipulate promises, it's